HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

     If someone happens to know a source, I would LOVE to hear about it ^_^

-[^10]:
-    _Unfortunately_ not every
-    such system admits a compatible model structure.
-We say that an $\infty$-category is <span class=defn>Presentable</span> if it comes from a model structure -- so the presentable $\infty$-categories are those in which we can do computations.

-    This is analogous to a (finite) presentation of a group, say.
-Indeed, not every group has a finite presentation, and those that do don't have a _canonical_ finite presentation.
-But if you _fix_ a presentation, it greatly expands the kinds of (combinatorial and computational) tools for working with your group.

-[^18]:
-    And in case $(\mathcal{C}, \mathcal{W})$ admits a model structure (or even slightly less -- see _Calculating Simplicial Localizations_) we have ways of computing the homotopy type of $\text{Hom}(A,B)$ using only the data in $(\mathcal{C}, \mathcal{W})$!
-Again, see the paper.

-[^19]:
-    This is the plot of the first few chapters of Lurie's tome [Higher Topos Theory][28].

-[^21]:
-    Though this post has been _particularly_ rambly because I've also been using it to get my thoughts about model categories and $\infty$-categories in order...

-[^22]:
-    By which I mean [Dwyer-Kan Equivalence][33], since $\infty$-categories are "really" objects in the homotopy category of homotopy categories, equivalence comes from weak equivalences in one of the (many) model categories presenting the homotopy theory of homotopy theories.

-    Throughout this post I'm implicitly working with Julie Bergner's model structure on simplicial categories.

-[^24]:
-    I haven't forgotten that I said we can use $\infty$-categories to solve the problems with localization.
-I'm going to put a discussion about the computational aspects of this theory in a follow up blog post, which was kind of a spin-off of some material I had to cut from this one.

-    It'll (hopefully) be up on the same day I post this!

 [^25]:
     When I was originally conceiving of this post, I wanted this to be the punchline.